Disclaimer: This article is intended for those who’ve never heard of the term “Instructional Designer” until they needed one.

 3) L&D experience

 You have to start somewhere!
-Even the most talented instructional designers at one point knew nothing about learning, development and enhancing talent.
+Even the most talented instructional designers and design technologists at one point knew nothing about learning, development, and enhancing talent.
 It takes trial and error.
 So make the first step.
 Make those first errors.
 You can only learn by making mistakes and improving.

 Make something—anything.
-While you’re finding your tools, you may want to start with a lesson about yourself, or your favourite movie if you’d like.
+While you’re finding your tools and learning materials, you may want to start with a lesson about yourself, or your favorite movie if you’d like.
 See what works for you.
-Once you’ve made your first module, give it to a friend.
-See if they enjoy it!
+Once you’ve made your first module, give it to a friend or fellow learner.
+See if they enjoy their coursework!
+Or check if they’re retaining new knowledge and skills.
 Are they falling asleep while taking it?
 Their snores can be all the feedback you need to make it more engaging.

-So what do you need to do Instructional Design?
+So what do you need to do Instructional Design or Instructional Systems Design?
 Something to say.

 Everyone has something to teach.
-All it takes is some elbow grease, organization, a little bit of humility, and the right tools to have a stellar e-learning experience for your co-workers.
+All it takes is some elbow grease, a systematic approach, a good understanding of the theories of learning, a little bit of humility, and the right instructional design and educational technology to have a stellar e-learning experience and learning outcomes from your co-workers.

 You can do this.